siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

 ##Adding a new revision of an already existing board.

 There are two steps to adding a new revision of an already existing board based on the `v9_3x8c` layout.
+Threee if you want to add it to an Atmel Studio 6 project

 _This is different than adding a new shield layout to the Due, which is described later._

 1. Add the new 'platform' to the main Makefile.
 1. Duplicate and alter the appropriate pin assignment files.
+1. Add the new config to AS6

 ###Add the new 'platform' to the main Makefile.